ndreey/luandre/README.md

 ## System requirements:

-LuAndre has been successfully installed on windows 11 using the devtools package to install from GitHub.
+LuAndre has been successfully installed on windows 11 using pacman and  the devtools package.
+Been issues where the required dependencies are not installing and thus the use of pacman.
+Please see the installation above.

 Dependencies: